 Corporate Customer

 The UNIQA Corporate Business Sustainability Strategy is based on the principles of climate protection, the Paris Agreement and the overarching goal of achieving net-zero emissions in Austria by 2040 and group-wide by 2050.
 The main strategic objectives include reducing greenhouse gas emissions, strengthening customers' resilience to climate-related risks and developing sustainable product solutions.
-Climate-relevant risks and opportunities are recognised through a comprehensive sustainability risk assessment and customers are supported in their willingness to transform in order to achieve the 1.5°C target.
+Climate-relevant risks and opportunities are recognised through a comprehensive sustainability risk assessment and customers are supported in their willingness to transform in order to achieve our targets together.

 Concepts related to climate protection and adaptation to climate change